kuroji-fusky/pacopanda-drawing-stats/README.md

 </div>

-**Paco Panda Drawing Stats** is a data analysis and visualization project that collects and parses drawing data from a furry artist and illustrator Paco Panda.
+**Paco Panda Drawing Stats** is a data analysis and visualization project that collects and parses drawing data from a furry artist and illustrator [Paco Panda][paco].

 ## Project structure

-This project is structured as a monorepo, it uses Yarn workspaces and Turborepo to install and manage dependencies in each subdirectory and remotely cache builds on the cloud via Turborepo.

-Written in TypeScript and Python - it utilizes the ES Module syntax, with some files utilize the `.cjs` file type for Prettier, ESLint configs.

 - `client` - Website written in SvelteKit and Tailwind CSS
-- `python` - WIP
+- `python` - The FastAPI server, image generation, and utilities to retrieve drawing data

+## Tech stack

+- SvelteKit
+- Tailwind CSS
+- FastAPI
+- Turborepo
+- Docker
+- Vercel

 ## Setup and Installation

 ### Prerequisites

-- Node.js 18 or higher (LTS recommended)
+- Node.js 20 or higher (LTS recommended)
 - Python 3.11 or higher
 - Yarn
-- [Optional] Docker
+- Docker (optional)

-### Installation
+### Frontend

 Install Node dependencies with Yarn: